 The oil and gas royalties which the Trust receives are dependent upon the market prices for oil and gas.
 The market prices for oil and gas are subject to national and international economic and political conditions and, in the past, have been subject to significant price fluctuations.
 Price fluctuations for oil and gas have been particularly volatile in recent years.
-The Trust's oil and gas royalties benefited from the substantial increases in the market prices for oil and gas which occurred during the first nine months of 2008, but were then adversely affected by the significant downturn in oil and gas market prices which occurred in the fourth quarter of 2008 and extended through the first quarter of 2009.
-Although there was a gradual improvement in oil and gas prices throughout the remainder of 2009, prices have not returned to the levels achieved during the first nine months of 2008 and, in view of the continued difficult economic conditions, we cannot assure you that the recently improved market prices will continue or that future, additional decreases in the market prices of oil and gas will not occur.
-If lower market prices for oil and gas occur they may have an adverse effect on our oil and gas royalty revenues.
+Although the Trust's oil and gas royalties benefited from the substantial increases in the market prices for oil and gas which occurred during 2010, when lower market prices for oil and gas occur they will have an adverse effect on our oil and gas royalty revenues.